 Citrix Systems takes connectivity to the next level.
 The company makes network access devices and software designed to enable PCs, IP phones, smartphones, and other devices to remotely and securely access applications across wired and wireless networks, freeing customers from the difficult and costly task of installing and updating software on each piece of hardware.
 Its product line includes application virtualization software (XenDesktop), network access devices (NetScaler), cloud computing connectivity and aggregation applications (CloudPlatform), and online meeting software (GoToMeeting).
 Citrix also offers managed online services for meetings and presentations, technical support, and remote desktop access.

-Citrix divides its business into two reportable segments: Enterprise and Service Provider (primarily consisting of desktop, data center, and cloud products) and Software as a Service, or SaaS (consisting of Web collaboration, remote access, and support services).
-The Enterprise division accounts for 80% of sales, while the SaaS unit brings in the rest.
+Citrix divides its business into two reportable segments: Enterprise and Service Provider (primarily consisting of desktop, data center, and cloud products) and Mobility Apps (Communications Cloud, Documents Cloud, and Workflow Cloud products).
+The Enterprise division accounts for 80% of sales, while the Mobility unit brings in the rest.

 Sales and Marketing

 Citrix has seen strong revenue growth over the past decade.
-It reported sales of $2.9 billion in 2013, a 13% increase versus 2012.
-The double-digit gain was driven by increases in product and license revenue (up 7%) on rising sales of cloud networking products led by NetScaler, software as a service sales (up 14%), license updates and maintenance revenue (up 16%), and revenue from professional services (up 17%).
-Despite the revenue gain, net income has fallen slightly over the past two years as expenses -- particularly those for sales, marketing, and services -- have grown rapidly.
+It reported sales of $3.14 billion in 2014, a 7.7% increase from 2013.
+The gain was driven by increases across all lines of products and services led by NetScaler, software as a service sales (up 12%), license updates and maintenance revenue (up 9%), and revenue from professional services (up 26%).
+Despite the revenue gain, net income tumbled 25% in 2014 to $251 million, following a 4% drop in 2013 from 2012.
+Expenses -- particularly those for sales, marketing, research an development, and services -- have grown rapidly.
 Net income in 2013 was down 4% to $339 million.

-Citrix's cash flow from operations has followed the same growth trajectory as revenue.
-In 2013 it jumped nearly 15% to $928 million (it had risen some 20% the prior year).
+Citrix's cash flow from operations followed the trajectory traced by net income.
+Cash flow in 2014 fell 9% to $846 million because of changes in income tax (it had risen 15% the prior year).

 In addition, the company regularly uses acquisitions to broaden its product line and expand into complementary markets.